population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 Each day of the week is scaled relative to a "baseline day," which is the median value from the five weeks, January 3 -- February 6, 2020.

-[^other_mobility]: Mobility information for two other types of locations,
+[^other_mobility]: Mobility information for two other locations types,
     the percentage change in the number of visitors to workplaces and the percentage change in the time spent at residential locations are shown in Appendix Figures @fig:mobility_national_workplaces and